Azure/terraform-azurerm-avm-res-containerservice-managedcluster/README.md

 ### <a name="input_dns_prefix"></a> [dns\_prefix](#input\_dns\_prefix)

 Description: The DNS prefix specified when creating the managed cluster.
+If you do not specify one, a random prefix will be generated.

 Type: `string`